bkhan1820/Titanic-Data-Analysis-/README.md

 ## Decision Tree Model

 Now I am going to train a model to predict survivability and then test the model.
 The model will be saved and submitted to Kaggle.
 The file I send to Kaggle needs to have the Passenger ID and the prediction of whether or not that passenger survived.
+We obtained Kaggle submission score of 0.7751 which represents our submission's accuracy.
+A score of 0.7751 in this competition indicates we predicted Titanic survival correctly for 77.51% of people.

 ```{r}